KarinOldbring/bloomroom/testing.md

 #### Navigation Bar (Nav-Bar)

-* Expected Outcome: Expected Outcome: The navigation bar should be visible on every page of the site.
+* Expected Outcome: The navigation bar should be visible on every page of the site.
 If page is rendered on smaller screens the navigation bar should toggle for better user experience.
 * Test: Visit every page of the site to check if navigation bar is visible.
 View the navigation bar on different size screens to check responsiveness of navigation bar and toggle function.
 * Result: The navigation bar is visible on every page of the site.
 When viewed on smaller screens the links are toggled for better user experience.
 * Verdict: Code functions as intented.